OpenType/opentype-layout/docs/script_segmentation.md

 		self.current_set = [USCRIPT_COMMON]
 		yield((text[lasti:], script))
 ```

+Blink first breaks text into bidi segments, then into words and then into scripts.

 One question is whether all this machinery is needed.
 This is certainly a fair question given that of the characters that have an extended script list, most of them have a default script of COMMON or INHERITED and therefore will take the script of characters around them.
 Many of the remaining characters with a specific default script, most of these are digits, which, apart from appropriate script based styling, are unlikely to cause problems on a run boundary.